Out of all the diseases we’ve raised awareness for, this one is the most life-threatening.

 Lupus is different in that the signs and symptoms mimic those of other illnesses.
 Because of this, it may take months, even years, to diagnose lupus.

-This month is Lupus Awareness Month and because of its high-risk consequences, and large outreach among the population, we are dedicating this Tuesday’s blog post to the Lupus disease.
+This month is Lupus Awareness Month and because of its high-risk consequences, and large outreach among the population, we are dedicating this Tuesday’s blog post to those living with Lupus.

 Types of Lupus

-Just like most diseases, there are different variations of lupus, five to be exact.
-The common five people can contract are: (1)
+Just like most diseases, there are different variations of lupus.
+The common five types people can contract are: (1)

 - Systemic lupus is the most common kind.
 It affects many parts of the body with mild or severe symptoms.